Phoenix Property Division Lawyer

 In Arizona, property acquired during marriage from the parties’ incomes and efforts is called “community property.”
 Community property generally includes financial accounts, investments, retirement and pension accounts, houses, land, business interests, tangible items such as furniture and other items and interests that have value.

 As a general rule, community property is divided between the parties equally in an Arizona divorce case, although there are some exceptions.
 For example, if one of the parties lost or destroyed (gambling, drugs, etc.) community property, or hid community property, the Court may award the other party more property.
 This is generally done by making a “waste claim.”

 In Arizona, property acquired prior to marriage, through inheritance, and/or from gifts, is presumed to be that person’s sole and separate property and is not divided.
 However, in some instances, the property’s nature as sole and separate may be changed.
 For example, if a party deposits sole and separate funds to a community account and such funds were co-mingled or spent, such would be presumed to have become community property.
 On the other hand, if co-mingled sole and separate funds can be explicitly traced to their source, they may retain their nature as sole and separate property.

 Another example where sole and separate property may be converted to community property is where a party has a house in their own name prior to marriage but later places the house in both parties’ names.
 In such event, the house is generally presumed to have become community property.
 There are always exceptions to these general rules.
-The firm suggests that you always consult with an attorney regarding your specific circumstances.
+The firm suggests that you always consult with a property division attorney regarding your specific circumstances.

 There may be a number of financial issues regarding your specific circumstances.
 For example, retirement accounts and pension benefits may be partially community property and partially separate property depending upon when the contributions were made.
 A spouse is entitled to receive his or her share of non-vested retirement and pension benefits in the future, if the benefits eventually vest.